eminkmru/Open-Table-Clone-App-With-NextJS-13-TailwindCSS/README.md

 # Restaurant Reservation Application with NextJS 13
 Welcome to the Restaurant Reservation Application built with NextJS 13!
-This course will guide you through the amazing features that NextJS 13 has to offer by creating a restaurant reservation system where users can view restaurants and reserve tables.
+This app will guide you through the amazing features that NextJS 13 has to offer by creating a restaurant reservation system where users can view restaurants and reserve tables.

 ## Table of Contents
 - Introduction